Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Uptown is the furthest east neighborhood before the residential areas begin.
 It is considered more high-end than many other spots in Albuquerque and is very pristine and put-together.
 The buildings are modern and inviting.

-If you are looking to treat yourself or have a shopping spree, Uptown provides some fabulous options.
-If you’re looking to get some steps in but aren’t able to spend a lot, walk around and window shop at ABQ Uptown or Coronado Center.
+Uptown provides some fabulous options if you are looking to treat yourself or have a shopping spree.
+Walk around and window shop at ABQ Uptown or Coronado Center.
+Book a stay at Homewood Suites by Hilton Uptown.

 Pros of Staying in Uptown: